hbs-rcs/hbsgrid-docs/docs/help.md

 5.  **If you are trying to access the project space via Terminal**, have you tried accessing the project space from a new terminal?

 ## Storage & Project Spaces - Permission Problems
-1. Is the directory full?
+1. Have you hit the quota for the home or project folder?
     - You may have received an email notifying you about having reached storage quotas on your home folder or project space.
     - You can also check your disk usage by running the command `df -h filepath/to/directory`.
 2. Do you have the appropriate read or read/write access to the files / folders?
 For example, if your script writes to a sub-folder in your project space, but you do not have read/write access, you will receive a permission denied error.